ZarehD/PSBackupUtil/README.md

 #### Partial Backups
 - Created in the interim time between full backups
-- Only archive files changed since the last full or partial backup
+- Archives only files changed since the last full or partial backup

 ## Install